Colored and Decorative Contact Lenses: A Prescription Is A Must

 Places that sell decorative lenses without a prescription may give you few or no instructions on how to clean and care for your lenses.
 Failure to use the proper solution to keep contact lenses clean and moist can lead to infections.
-Bacterial infections can be extremely rapid, result in corneal ulcers, and cause blindness—sometimes within as little as 24 hours if not diagnosed and treated promptly.
+Bacterial infections can be extremely rapid, result in corneal ulcers, and cause blindness — sometimes within as little as 24 hours if not diagnosed and treated promptly.

 Where NOT to Buy Contact Lenses

-FDA is aware that many places illegally sell decorative contact lenses to consumers without valid prescriptions for as little as $20.
+The FDA is aware that many places illegally sell decorative contact lenses to consumers without valid prescriptions for as little as $20.

-You should never buy lenses from:
+Never buy lenses from: